eddiehe99/dlib-whl/README.md

 **Whether the `.whl` file works on your computer is a matter of luck!**

-If the `.whl` file smooths your installation, you could send an e-mail of gratitude to me.
+If the `.whl` file smooths your installation, you could send an email of gratitude to me.
 This is enough to delight me for not less than a day and makes you incredibly sexually attractive.

 If it does not work, please make an attempt at the following steps.